raspberrypilearning/dojo-mentoring/en/step_3.md

 ---
 title: Supporting self-help
 ---
 We use the motto “Ask 3 then me!” to encourage Ninjas to try a range of self-help strategies if they get stuck before going to a mentor.
-They are told to
+[See our motto posters](https://help.coderdojo.com/cdkb/s/article/Dojo-Motto-Posters){:target="_blank"}.
+Ninjas are told to:
 + Ask yourself (test your code and try to find the error)
 + Ask a search engine
 + Ask your peers and only then ask a mentor.

+For example:
++ Look at the what the most recent piece of code you added was.
+Was the code running without any errors before you added that in?
++ If you search on Google "code to add a link in html" you should find what you are looking for.
++ Did you ask [Name of another Ninja] what they did to get it to work?
+They are working on a similar project.

 --- /collapse ---